Vyral/base-template/_posts/2019-08-12-we-want-to-feature-your-services-on-nates-list.md

 If you can think of a service that might benefit buyers and sellers, it’s probably on Nate’s List.
 We’re constantly welcoming new residents to the Valley, and many of them, for example, don’t have the slightest idea of where the best, most reputable dentists, pediatricians, and doctors are.
 In addition to those providers, Nate’s List features landscapers, pool builders, block layers, masons, and more.&nbsp;

-**If you feel like you can bring value to buyers and/or sellers in the Valley, we want to know about you.** Here’s what I’d like you to do: Fill out this form and let us know what services you specialize in and what area of the Valley you work in.
+**If you feel like you can bring value to buyers and/or sellers in the Valley, we want to know about you.** Here’s what I’d like you to do: Fill out <a href="https://forms.gle/DtxftHxtrSSTbzXh6" target="_blank">this</a> form and let us know what services you specialize in and what area of the Valley you work in.
 We have clients Valley-wide, and we’d be happy to point them in your direction.&nbsp;

 After serving our local market for more than thirty-three years and owning RE/MAX Professionals for nineteen of those years, **we have so many happy clients calling us everyday to inquire about specific services they need.** &nbsp;